ComeDownToUs/nextbus-d3-renders/README.md

 Due to the limitations of the API at hand, I build a set of scripts to pull down some data that doesn't fluctuate much, please read the motives section below for why.
 In this repository I've placed all the necessary (but flawed) data from these scripts in the src/sfmap folder along with the provided jsons of San Francisco

+Please run the version on master to see general functionality and view the PR at https://github.com/ComeDownToUs/nextbus-d3-renders/pull/2 for a more readable and ordered version (but with rendering speed issues).

 ### Table of Contents

 - Core App